Vagus Nerve Support™ Soothing Digestive Aid For Optimized Digestion

 - Ginger extract possesses antioxidative characteristics: Ginger can scavenge superoxide anion and hydroxyl radicals, critical in chronic inflammation.

-- Ginger improves circulation: Ginger has anti-platelet qualities which allow the blood to flow more freely.
+- Ginger supports normal circulation: Ginger has anti-platelet qualities which allow the blood to flow freely.

 Vagus Nerve Support™ Soothing Digestive Aid